SpinalHDL/SpinalDoc-RTD/source/rst/introduction.rst

 Getting started
 ---------------

 Want to try it for yourself?
-Then jump to the `getting started section </SpinalDoc/spinal_getting_started>`_ and have fun!
+Then jump to the :ref:`getting started section <getting_started>` and have fun!

 Links
 -----